Josh Naylor Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 10.7 K/9, the first-best in MLB.
+- The 10.1 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in MLB.

-- The Yankees have a 2.76 team ERA that ranks fourth among all MLB pitching staffs.
+- The Yankees' 2.69 team ERA ranks fourth among all league pitching staffs.

-- The Yankees surrender the third-fewest home runs in baseball (six total, 0.6 per game).
+- Yankees pitchers combine to surrender the second-fewest home runs in baseball (six total, 0.5 per game).

-- Cole (2-0) gets the start for the Yankees, his third of the season.
+- The Yankees are sending Schmidt (0-0) out to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.